ILoveChairs/holbertonschool-printf/README.md

+# Printf Function in C

-Printf is a c function that prints a string to stdout.
+The `printf` function in C is used to print a string to the standard output.

-As argument it recieves a formatted string where it replaces the content of the next variable that was passed when it sees a '%' char followed by the variable type or the format of how you want it printed.
-Returns length of output to stdout.
+As arguments, it receives a formatted string where it replaces the content of the next variable when it encounters a '%' character followed by the variable type or the format of how you want it printed.
+It returns the length of the output to stdout.

-For example, if the passed parameters are ("Hello %s %i", "world!", 25), it should print out:
+For example, if the passed parameters are `("Hello %s %i", "world!", 25)`, it should print out: `Hello world!
+25`
-Hello world!
-25

-It does not print an end of line at the end.
+It does not print an end-of-line character at the end.

-Formats are:
+## Supported Formats

-%c = char,
-%s = string,
-%S = formatted string,
-%i, %d = int,
-%u = unsigned int,
-%b = binary,
-%o = octal,
-%x = hex,
-%X = hex, capitalized,
+- `%c`: character
+- `%s`: string
+- `%S`: formatted string
+- `%i`, `%d`: integer
+- `%u`: unsigned integer
+- `%b`: binary
+- `%o`: octal
+- `%x`: hexadecimal
+- `%X`: hexadecimal (capitalized)
-%p = pointers
+- `%p`: pointers

-%% = literal '%'
+- `%%`: literal '%'

-If a '%' char is followed by an unrecognized format character it prints both chars.
+If a '%' character is followed by an unrecognized format character, it prints both characters.

-Compiled with 'gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -Wno-format \*.c'

-How it works?
+## How it works?

 This is our Printf Flowchart to show how it works:

 ![PRINTF FLOWCHART](https://github.com/ILoveChairs/holbertonschool-printf/assets/135678248/73c97f71-e15d-4af6-8740-5184d41ab8c8)

-printf.c holds \_printf() which prints each character normally except when it encounters a %.
+Printf.c holds \_printf() which prints each character normally except when it encounters a %.
 When char is % checks if the next character is recognized as a type of variable.
 If not it prints both the % and the next char.
 If an empty % is at the end it stops and returns -1.